PentatonicZ/PZBitcoin-Mining/README.md

 ---

 ## 💾 Overview
-**Zomboid Crypto Miner** is a Project Zomboid mod that introduces a new gameplay mechanic: **cryptocurrency mining** using in-game desktop computers.
+**Zomboid Crypto Miner** is a Project Zomboid mod that introduces a new gameplay mechanic: **cryptocurrency mining** using desktop computers.
 Built for **Project Zomboid Build 41**, this mod lets survivors put their spare power and time to use — even when the world has ended.

 Players can find, install, and operate **desktop computers** as mining rigs.
 Over time, these rigs generate in-game "crypto rewards" while consuming electricity and time, offering a unique twist to your survival economy.